BrianDanaher1/FosterCare_Project/README.md

 15) LowBirthWeight: rate of low birth weights in zip
 16) InfantMortRate: rate of infant mortality in zip
 17) JuvDelinquency: rate of junvinile delinquency in zip
-18) ProbZip: a factor we created to track the most densely packed zip codes in terms of cases
+18) ProbZip: a factor created to track the most densely packed zip codes in terms of cases </br>

 ![Influences](https://raw.githubusercontent.com/mathemacode/FosterCare_Project/master/Influences_Inc_CrimeData.png) </br>